Reviews You Can Rely On

 What Other Espresso Machines Should You Consider?

 Those who want to make a high-quality espresso should consider a high-quality machine like the Breville Barista Express or the Rancilio Silvia.
 The Barista Express is another great option for beginners, as it includes a built-in grinder and has some automated components.
 The Rancilio Silva is another unit that offers high-quality espresso and lots of customization options for seasoned baristas.
 The Breville Bambino is about twice as much as the Stilosa, but it produces far superior espresso and milk creations at a more reasonable price than our most expensive machines.
+For an affordable option that is easy to use and brews a decent shot, consider the Casabrews CM5418.

 de'longhi stilosa - getting up close and personal with the stilosa's subpar crema.